Act of Parliament (United Kingdom): Second reading

 In the second reading, which in theory is supposed to occur two weekends after the first reading, a debate on the general principles of the bill is followed by a vote.
 This is the main opportunity to debate the principle of the bill rather than individual clauses.
 A division at this stage, therefore, represents a direct challenge to the principle of the bill.
 If the bill is read a second time, it proceeds to the committee stage.

 Normally, the Second Reading of a Government bill is approved.
 A defeat for a Government bill on this Reading usually signifies a major loss.
 The last time this happened was at the second reading of the Shops Bill for the government of Margaret Thatcher in 1986.
 The bill, which liberalised controls on Sunday trading, was defeated in the Commons by 14 votes.

 Second reading debates on government bills usually take a day, in practice about six hours.
 Smaller and less controversial bills will receive less time and wholly uncontroversial measures will receive a second reading 'on the nod' with no debate whatsoever.
 The National Insurance Contributions bill appeared in the Order Papers as follows:

 As we can see from video footage of the debate for this bill, second readings of government bills take place on a motion moved (for Government bills) by a minister in the department responsible for the legislation "that the bill now be read a second time".
 The minister outlines the overall purpose of the Bill and highlights particular parts of the Bill they consider most important.
-The official Opposition spokesperson responds with his or her views on the Bill.
+The official Opposition spokesperson responds with their views on the Bill.
 The debate continues with other Opposition parties and backbench MPs giving their opinions on the principles of the Bill.

 The minister will eventually bring the debate to a conclusion by saying, of the bill, "I commend it to the House".
 The Speaker will then put the question by saying, for example, "The Question is, that the Bill be now read a second time".
 The Speaker then invites supporters of the bill to say "aye" and then opponents say "no": first he says, "All members of that opinion say 'aye'", and supporters say 'aye'; then the speaker says "contrary 'no'", and opponents say 'no'.
 In what is known as collecting the voices the Speaker makes a judgement as to the loudest cry.